Engee documentation

 example model hierarchy 2

-Let’s save the submodel and give it a name, in our case - newmodel_12.
-In the future we will refer to this name in the parent model Model.
+Let’s save the submodel and set a name, in our case — newmodel_12.
+In the future, we will refer to this name in the parent model Model.

-Next, let’s create a model from which we will refer to the submodel.
-We use the blocks Sine Wave Function, Model and Terminator.
+Next, we will create a model from which we will refer to the submodel.
+We use blocks Sine Wave, Model and Terminator.

 example model hierarchy 3

-For the Sine Wave block set the Sample time value to 0.1.
+For the Sine Wave block, set the Sample time value to 0.1.
 The block will change.
-Then right-click on the Model block and select Parameters.
-This will open a settings window, inside which we will refer to the previously created newmodel_12 submodel:
+After that, right-click on the Model block and select Parameters.
+This will open the settings window, inside which we will refer to the previously created submodel newmodel_12:

 example model x

-The Model block will be modified to include input and output ports, to which we will connect the signal lines.
-For signals from the output ports we will set a record:
+The Model block will change, input and output ports will appear, to which we will connect signal lines.
+For signals from the output ports, set the record:

 example model hierarchy 4

 Let’s run the simulation of the model and see the graph.
 We leave the solver by default (Euler).
-The graph of sinusoidal signal simulation will be displayed in graph window graphs icon 1:
+The sinusoidal signal simulation graph will be displayed in the window signal visualizations graphs icon 1:

 example model hierarchy 5

-• The solver step size in all reference models must match the solver step size of the parent model (with Model block).
-Otherwise you will get a solver error.
+• The step size of the solver in all reference models must match the step size of the solver of the parent model (with the Model block).
+Otherwise, you will get a solver error.

-• You can select different solvers as long as the step size is the same:
+• You can choose different solvers provided that the step size is the same:

-• A model-link with a variable step size cannot be used in a parent model with a constant step size.
+• A reference model with variable stride cannot be used in a parent model with constant stride.

-• Reference models do not support Physical Modelling library blocks and multivariate signals.
+• Reference models do not support library blocks Physical modeling and multidimensional signals.

-• Reference models support multi-level nesting subsystems and other Model blocks.
+• Link models support multi-level embedding subsystems and other Model blocks.